 • Sync contact data in your CRM to PMPro user fields.

 Want some even better news?
-While this guide is focuses on the Groundhogg CRM, many of these actions work with every CRM integrated with WP Fusion.
+While this guide focuses on the Groundhogg CRM, all of these actions work with every CRM integrated with WP Fusion.

 Step-by-Step Instructions: How to Create a Cart Abandonment Email Funnel